xuzhongxing/fuchsia-notes/README.md

-Some random notes about Zircon.
+Some random notes about Fuchsia.